Life Insurance for Stay-at-Home Moms and Dads

 1. Term Life Insurance

-• Matches the years children are financially dependent.
+• Ideal for the years when children are financially dependent.

 2. Whole Life Insurance